 Whilst many of those who first settled in New Zealand were Europeans, New Zealand now has quite a diverse culture that has influences from the Maori and Polynesian people as well as from the Pacific Islands and Asia and so whilst much of the culture is still borrowed from the UK and Europe, there will be parts of New Zealand life that will be unfamiliar to the newcomer.
-Our brief guide to culture in New Zealand will aim to prepare you for your new life amongst the Kiwis.

 Officially there are 3 languages in New Zealand; English, the Maori language (Te Reo Maori) and Sign Language.